-When a child is born to married parents, the woman’s husband is automatically presumed to be the child’s biological and legal father.
-But when a child is born to unmarried parents, paternity must be legally established before the father can enjoy any rights.
-In other words, until paternity is established, the family courts cannot issue orders for child support or child custody.
+When a child is born to married parents, the woman’s husband is automatically presumed to be the child’s father.
+But when a child is born to unmarried parents, who has custody?
+Paternity must be legally established before the father can have rights.
+So, until paternity is established, the family courts cannot issue orders for child support or child custody.

 Establishing Paternity in Iowa

 To “establish paternity,” means to establish who a child’s legal father is.
 Once paternity is established, a mother can ask for child support, and a father can seek visitation or even child custody, but it goes much further than that.

 When paternity is officially established, the child gains the right to know his or her family medical history.
 The child also gains inheritance rights under Iowa law, rights to Social Security under the father’s work record, rights to healthcare coverage from both parents, and financial support from the father, not to mention the child gets to know who their father is, which can be very important to the child’s peace of mind and wellbeing.

 Two Ways to Establish Paternity

 Generally, there are two ways for single fathers to establish paternity in Iowa.
 One, they can voluntarily sign the Affidavit of Paternity at the hospital after the child’s birth.
 But to do this, the form must have the mother’s signature.
 Such affidavits must include statements from both parents confirming the child’s paternity, the child’s birth information, each parent’s Social Security number, and both parents’ signatures before a notary.